 - Behavioral therapies as methods for overcoming unhealthy coping mechanisms

 As you prepare for the addiction intervention, also consider the holistic treatments.
 They assist with recovery on a spiritual level.
-Examples include meditation, mindfulness training, acupuncture, and massage therapy.
+Examples include meditation and mindfulness training.
 These care options work together to let clients rest, relax, and recharge.

 You Remain an Integral Part of Your Loved One’s Recovery